shabin5785/react-notes/Notes_2.md

   - we use contextType static field in class to link context object.

   - each provider in context creates its own stream or storage.

+  - we can get value from context using this.context or by using a consumer